 Permission to Open Carry

 Anyone under the age of 18, who are minors.

-Individuals who are a potential threat to themselves or other people, and individuals diagnosed with a mental disorder.
-People who have been convicted of a felony, and are prohibited from possessing, owning, purchasing or receiving firearms, under California’s Penal Code Section 12021 are covered under the “felon with firearm” law.
+California says individuals who are a potential threat to themselves or other people, and individuals diagnosed with a mental disorder can’t own guns.
+People convicted of a felony can’t possess, own, purchase or receive firearms either.
+Because of this, California’s Penal Code Section 12021 spells out penalties under the “felon with firearm” law.

 Openly, such as in a holster

-So this will help in avoiding the legal issue of having a concealed or partially concealed magazine, which would be considered an illegally concealed weapon.
-The open carry laws in California apply both to weapons you carry on your person and the Firearms that are openly possessed in a vehicle or motorcycle.
-When passing through a school zone, you are required to place your weapon in a locked case, which complies with Penal Code 12026.1 PC.
+So this helps to avoid the legal issue of having a concealed or partially concealed magazine.
+It was an illegally concealed weapon in that case.
+The open carry laws in California applied to weapons you carried on your person and firearms openly possessed in a vehicle or motorcycle.
+When passing through a school zone, you would have been required to place your weapons in a locked case.
+And this is how you complied with Penal Code § 12026.1.

 Understanding Other Illegal Acts

-Violation of the California Penal Code 12025 PC, “carrying a concealed weapon” law, you will have no protection by the open carry laws.
+Violation of the California Penal Code § 12025, “carrying a concealed weapon” law, you will have no protection by the open carry laws.
 Open carry is the right to carry a firearm openly in public.
 In specific circumstances, numerous other California gun laws will prohibit the carrying of a firearm legally.
-It is important to ensure you are not violating any of these other statutes when carrying a gun.
+Most of all, it is important to ensure you are not violating any of these other statutes when carrying a gun.

 Carrying Concealed and Loaded Weapons